Professional Colored Pencil Techniques for Coloring Pages

 - It even dictates whether burnishing will enhance or ruin the surface.

-Developing consistent control over your strokes gives you flexibility and precision at every stage of the coloring process.
 If you would like a detailed breakdown of how to master this foundational skill, explore the complete guide on Colored Pencil Pressure Control.

 Without controlled pressure, no other technique performs at its full potential.